Thomasayanfeoluwa/CosineSimilarity-Recommender-System/README.md

 ### 11. Security & Session Management
 **Problem:** Need for secure authentication and session handling.

 **Professional Handling:**
 - Implemented Flask session authentication securely.
 - Protected sensitive routes (e.g., adding reviews) with login checks.
 - Enhanced platform trustworthiness and user data protection.

+## ⚙️ Production Optimization & Scalability
+One of the most critical engineering decisions in this project was optimizing the recommendation pipeline for production deployment.
+By reducing model artifact size and implementing FAISS-based similarity indexing, the system was transformed from a research prototype into a scalable, real-time recommendation platform capable of operating efficiently under infrastructure constraints.

 ---